Preschool teacher

-A preschool teacher is a person who is employed to care for children from infant to 4 years of age in a daytime setting.
-“Preschool“ is the category for children aged 2 to 4 years of age (Infants: 0-1 year of age & Toddlers: 1–2 years of age).
+In early childhood education, a preschool teacher is an educator who works with children younger than 5 years old (before kindergarten).
+Some provide a 10-month school year program, while others provide a full year.

-A preschool teacher provides care to children aged 2–4 years old within unlicensed childcare centres, licensed childcare centres, home based child care and after school programs. (*See the definition for “Childcare” on Wikipedia for further insight and understanding.)
-Attendance for children in Preschool is not mandated as it is not a publicly funded educational program accessible to all.
+A preschool teacher provides daytime childcare for children under 5 years old, focusing on play-based learning and early childhood development.
+Childcare and after-school programs vary, and are offered within unlicensed childcare centres, licensed childcare centres, or home-based facilities.
+Attendance for children in preschool is not mandated as it is not a publicly funded educational program accessible to all.
 There are costs involved and usually sought after by working parents until the child reaches school age.

 Some jurisdictions have implemented an Act aimed towards regulating childcare and bring cohesiveness to the field of childcare.
 Legislation provides a framework for the regulation of child care programs, including training requirements for staff, health and safety standards, staff-child ratios, space requirements, nutritional standards, and access to outdoors.

 Preschool teachers ensure the safety of the children in their care while creating a nurturing setting for children to develop their cognitive, social and emotional skills.
-Childcare settings also provide routines and structure in preparation for children’s future academic success once children age out of day-time child care and enters the elementary education system, either publicly funded or private system. system.
-“Preschool teachers” are also employed to care for children ages 5–12 years in an after school care setting.
+Childcare settings also provide routines and structure in preparation for children’s future academic success once children age out of day-time child care and enter the elementary education system, either publicly funded or a private system.